 Moves to Turkmenistan

-Cheval moves to Turkmenistan and begins formal training at the Ashgabad School of Fine Arts.
+Cheval moves to Turkmenistan and begins formal training at the Ashgabat School of Fine Arts.

 While still training, Cheval has his first exhibition at the Turkmenistan’s State Museum of Fine Art.

 Immigrates to the United States